jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Calling Dark Majic

 Before we talk about a vitory, let's take small break and review some information.
-First is, the difference between majic and dark majic.
+First is the difference between majic and dark majic.
 The former helps humanity progress technology and become player gods who win the game of civilization.
-The latter stalls technological progress and turns us into mere extras in our own societies and make us lose the game of civilization.
+The latter stalls technological progress, turns us into mere extras in our own societies, and make us lose the game of civilization.
 Seeing the difference between majic and dark majic is hard, however.
 Here's a story that'll make it a bit easier.

 Car commercials are everywhere.
 And they're a great example of old industries spicing up old tools.
 I've processed about 10,000 car accident insurance claims.
 When I'd ask about the caller's vehicle color, brand, etc. I'd usually get told stuff like "it's epic midnight silver with the special edition package."
 Sometimes I'd play stupid and have fun by asking, "are you sure it was epic morning silver?."
 To which people usually responded, "no, I'm quite sure it was the midnight."
-Many people relly believed made-up marketing colors were somehwere inside the rainbow.
+Many people really believed made-up marketing colors were inside the rainbow.

-The real funny part was when I'd ask, "what was the other guy driving?" and nine times out of 10, I'd hear, "you know what, I don't know."
-Not like they don't know the bullshit marketing color.
-The person didn't know the anything about the other car.
-They didn't know if it was an SUV or a pickup truck, a sedan, or a crossover.
+The real funny part was when I'd ask, "what was the other guy driving?" and eight times out of 10, I'd hear, "you know what, I don't know."
+Not like they don't know the marketing color, they didn't know anything.
+They didn't know if it was an SUV or a pickup truck, a sedan, or a crossover, white or red.
 It was a pain in the ass because my job was to get this information.
 My customer simply couldn't remember.
-When a person hit a horse, they'd remember it was a horse.
+But when a person hit a horse, they'd remember it was a horse.
 But a car?
 None would stand out.

 Many people buy cars and see themselves as being standouts.
+Yet what really sets a car apart is personal relationships.
+How easy was the buying experience.
+How well does your mechanic service it.
+Are you going to return to the dealership.
+Extras like more chrome or touch display, are important.
+But only to you.
+The truth is, you're the same cyborg with almost any car.
+Dark majic makes you overvalue frills.
+Majic valuestechnology based on how much it empowers you with better reliability, fuel mileage, and re-sellability.

-Yet few people even notice.
-Darth Blockbuster has to splurge on marketing because the fact is you are the same cyborg before and after you buy a new car.
-I know this as well because when someone's car was damaged after an accident, they wanted any car rental ASAP.
-Fancy features and made up colors didn't matter; they just needed to get around.
-In short, heavy and fancy marketing is a telltale sign of dark majic.
-Which is a telltale sign of a tool struggling to survive inside a new age.
-It's when dark majic fails that Darth Blockbuster fires up his Death Star rulebook.
+I know majic is better, because when someone's car was damaged after an accident, they wanted any car rental ASAP.
+Fancy features and made up colors didn't matter; they just needed to get around, and get on with their lives.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/SpanishIdealisticAgouti' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p> <a href="https://gfycat.com/spanishidealisticagouti">via Gfycat</a></p>

 _This is dark majic.
-A lot of antagonists earn their living making, spreading, and believing in it.
 A player god of the Computer Age has to learn to filter this bullshit out._

 # Intermission

 ## Old Philosophy vs. New Philosophy

 Techvolution is a philosophy book.
 I don't directly reference past philosophy books though.
 Like any topic it takes some practice to read because its filled with jargon.
-However, let's time some time to appreciate the beliefs of past protagonists and antagonists.
+However, let's time some time to appreciate the strong beliefs of past protagonists and antagonists.

-Below is two snippets from two famous philosophers, Robert Filmer and Thomas Paine.
+Below are two snippets from famous philosophers Robert Filmer and Thomas Paine.
 The passages will help explain how someone can think themselves so right, when history proves them so wrong.
 I won't comment on either passage.
-Just know both writers motivated generations of followers to fight to the death.
-When a philosophy clicks, it makes people into its followers.
+Just know when a philosophy clicks, it makes people into its followers.
+Both writers motivated generations of followers to fight to the death.
 But remember we can choose our beliefs.
 When we do, we can become player gods of society that's winning the game of civilization.

 ===

-SINCE the time that religious learning began to flourish there has been a common opinion maintained which affirms: "Mankind is naturally endowed and born with freedom from all subjection, and at liberty to choose what form of government it please, and that the power which any one man hath over others was at first bestowed according to the discretion of the people."
+SINCE the time that learning began to flourish there has been a common opinion maintained which affirms: "Mankind is naturally endowed and born with freedom, and at liberty to choose what form of government it please, and that the power which any one man has over others was at first bestowed according to the discretion of the people."

-But how this vulgar opinion has of late obtained a great reputation, it is not to be found in the ancient fathers and doctors of the true Church.
+But how this vulgar opinion has of late obtained a great reputation is unknown to me.
+It is not to be found in the ancient fathers and doctors of the true Church.
 It contradicts the doctrine and history of the Holy Scriptures, the practice of all ancient monarchies, and the very principles of the law of nature.
 It is hard to say whether it is more erroneous in divinity or dangerous in policy.

 This desperate assertion whereby kings are made subject to the judgements and deprivations of their subjects follows as a necessary consequence of foolhardy position of the supposed natural equality and freedom of mankind, and liberty to choose what form of government it please.